ahdis/ch-rad-poc/input/pagecontent/usecase-english.md

 Intermediary: Transfers Orders, PDF Reports and Imaging Studies between Placer and Filler in both directions

-Filler:  Connects to FHIR server for receiving orders, connect toback and sysgem, resul Filler Pacs: Studies for patients
+Filler:  Connects to FHIR server for receiving orders, connect toback and system, result Filler Pacs: Studies for patients

 <div>